checkly/docs.checklyhq.com/site/content/docs/browser-checks/_index.md

 {{< /tabs >}}

 {{< info >}}
 Checkly inspects your code to detect which browser is used.
-To use chrome please include `channel: 'chrome'` or `channel: "chrome"` (whitespace is ignored) in your code, without any intermediate variables or functions.
+To use Chrome please include `channel: 'chrome'` or `channel: "chrome"` (whitespace is ignored) in your code, without any intermediate variables or functions.
 For example, using a variable like `test.use({ channel: chromeChannel })` can cause Checkly to fail to detect that